gradle/gradle/design-docs/unified-configuration-and-task-model.md

 These should be refactored to use model rules instead.
 These will probably require some DSL and rules support.

+### Open issues

+- Don't close the task container of a project until after all projects that need to be configured have been configured.
+Need to expose model closing time in the profile report.
+- Add `ModelRules.register()` overload that is given an implementation class and takes care of instantiation.

 ## Native language plugins use model rules to define and configure tasks

 There are a number of places where the native language plugins use `container.all { }` to configure: